 Can you tell us a little about yourself?

-What inspired you to enter the gas station of the future competition?
+What inspired you to enter the Notre-Dame design competition?

 Curiosity towards preserving the old and to amalgamate it with new dimensions of time, (like a moss growing on a brick with time making its own way to breathe); this inspired me to enter the competition.
 I feel that it’s a crucial time as architects to express various dimensions through design experiments to deal with questions like: where do we go from here?
 What would be the future?
 Is transition an answer?
 And if yes (for the transition) then to what extent should we apply it?

 Questioning identity, space and stories integrated into one, do we juxtapose new ideas forgetting the old, or we hold it back together as it was with new “stiffeners“ , further harmonizing it.